jdickey/docker-ruby/README.md

 ## Debian Stretch

 Jessie is dead; long live Stretch!
-Ancient, now-unsupported upstream official Ruby images were based on Debian Jessie; as of Version 0.13.2 of these images, we no longer build Ruby images based on no-longer-supported Ruby versions (2.4.3 and earlier).
+Ancient, now-unsupported upstream official Ruby images were based on Debian Jessie; however, we no longer build Ruby images based on these no-longer-supported Ruby versions.

 ### Base Software